sveltejs/kit/.changeset/soft-bikes-bake.md

 '@sveltejs/kit': patch
 ---

-Fix redirect URLs when removing/adding trailing slash when `base` path is set
+Fix navigation when `base` path is set and validate that option's value